contentful/create-contentful-app/packages/contentful--create-contentful-app/README.md

   -h, --help                                    shows all available CLI options
 ```

-In order to run the app within Contentful run `npm run create-app-definition` within you app directory to create an app definition.
+In order to run the app within Contentful run `npm run create-app-definition` within your app directory to create an app definition.

 ### Tracking